 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: Non-RPWs carry stormwater to Rocky Branch and its downstream TNW. - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: All tributaries to Rocky Branch carry stormwater.
+These tributaries and their abutting wetlands have the capacity to carry stormwater, and reduce and trap pollutants within stormwater prior to reaching TNW.
+W-33 was created inline with S-14. - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: The abutting wetlands have hydrologic connection to RPW via overland sheetflow and have the capacity to store stormwater and reduce and trap pollutants.

 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):

 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres.
-2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: . ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Check all that apply and provide size estimates in review area: ☐ TNWs: linear feet width (ft), Or, acres. ☐ Wetlands adjacent to TNWs: acres.
+2. RPWs that flow directly or indirectly into TNWs. ☑ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Presence of biological indicators of perennial flow including fish, iron oxidizing bacteria, in addition the field observations of stream flow. ☑ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: .
+Provide rationale indicating that tributary flows seasonally: Tributaries had hydric soils and were determined to be intermittent based on field observations.
+Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: 7926 linear feet 2-10width (ft).
+Other non-wetland waters: acres.
+Identify type(s) of waters: .
+3. Non-RPWs 8 that flow directly or indirectly into TNWs. ☑ Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+Data supporting this conclusion is provided at Section III.C.
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: 149 linear feet 2-4width (ft).
+Other non-wetland waters: acres.
+Identify type(s) of waters: .